-A vector potential code such as Pencil can be adapted to the algorithm described here by substituting equation (5) for the vector potential equation, and by changing the finite difference coefficients from the polynomial-based values to the tuned values.
+A vector potential code such as Pencil can be adapted to the algorithm described here by substituting equation (5) for the vector potential equation and by changing the finite-difference coefficients from the polynomial-based values to the tuned values.
 This allows one to compute boundary conditions using the magnetic field instead of the vector potential.
-However, there is an extra round of inter-processor communication associated with calculating J from B and then applying the curl.
-A convenient unit for execution speed is Kilo-grid Elements per CPU GigaFLOPS per Second (KEGS).
-A constrained transport code with a radius-three stencil and two Runge-Kutta steps per timestep would run ideally at a speed of 1850 KEGS.
-The actual speed is slower of course because of overhead and because the finite difference convolutions don't run at the peak floating point speed.
-In benchmarks, we have observed that the Pencil code, which has 3 Runge-Kutta stages, runs at a speed of around 100 KEGS for serial operation and
+However, there is an extra round of interprocessor communication associated with calculating J from B and then applying the curl.

-50 KEGS for massively parallel operation.
-For comparison, the highly-optimized spectral-MHD code Tulku (Maron & Goldreich 2001), has a speed of around 80 KEGS in serial and 40 KEGS in parallel (Maron 2004).
+A convenient unit for execution speed is kilo-grid elements per CPU gigaflops per second (KEGS).
+A constrained-transport code with a radius 3 stencil and two Runge-Kutta steps per time step would run ideally at a speed of 1850 KEGS.
+The actual speed is slower, of course, because of overhead and because the finite-difference convolutions do not run at the peak floating point speed.
+In benchmarks, we have observed that the Pencil code, which has three Runge-Kutta stages, runs at a speed of around 100 KEGS for serial operation and 50 KEGS for massively parallel operation.
+For comparison, the highly optimized spectral MHD code Tulku (Maron & Goldreich 2001) has a speed of around 80 KEGS in serial and 40 KEGS in parallel (Maron 2004b).

-3. Simulations
+3. SIMULATIONS

 3.1.
-The turbulent nonhelical dynamo
+The Turbulent Nonhelical Dynamo

-Our first test model is the turbulent, nonhelical, MHD dynamo (Batchelor 1950), which is the magnetic analogue of the Kolmogorov cascade for hydrodynamic turbulence.
+Our first test model is the turbulent, nonhelical, MHD dynamo (Batchelor 1950), which is the magnetic analog of the Kolmogorov cascade for hydrodynamic turbulence.
 The Kolmogorov cascade is the long-term, steady state of hydrodynamic turbulence that is forced at the large scale and dissipated by viscosity at the small scale, and it has an energy spectrum of $E(k) \sim k^{-5/3}$.
 The nonhelical MHD dynamo has the same setup but includes a spatially homogeneous magnetic field with unit magnitude and zero mean.
-Maron et al. (2004) found that the steady state of this system has a kinetic energy spectrum of $E(k) \propto k^{-2}$, where the energy is dominantly in large-scale eddys, and a magnetic spectrum with the energy predominantly in the smallest-scale (resistive-scale) magnetic structures.
-The kinetic and magnetic spectra are shown in figure 2.
+Maron et al. (2004) found that the steady state of this system has a kinetic energy spectrum of $E(k) \propto k^{-2}$, where the energy is dominantly in large-scale eddies, and a magnetic spectrum with the energy predominantly in the smallest scale (resistive-scale) magnetic structures.
+The kinetic and magnetic spectra are shown in Figure 2.